Boren was named the Assistant Athletic Director on September 10, 2010. He oversees the Athletic Summer Camp program.

-Boren also has a strong international coaching and playing experience as he recently led the United States of America Deaf Volleyball team to the silver medal in the 2009 Deaflympics held in Taipei.
+Boren also has a strong international coaching and playing experience.
+He was named USA Deaf Women's Volleyball Head Coach for a third time in the summer of 2015.
+Boren will lead the 2017 National Team into the Deaflympics.
+He led Team USA to a silver medal in the 2013 Deaflympics (Sofia, Bulgaria) and 2009 Deaflympics (Taipei, Taiwan).
 He is also a competitive handball player as he participated in three Deaflympics as a player in 1993, '97 and 2001 as he won a bronze medal with the last two teams.
 In 2005, he coached the USA Deaf Handball team to a silver medal in Australia.
 In 2008, Boren led the 2008 US National Team to a bronze medal in Buenos Aires, Argentina, in the Deaf World Volleyball Championships.
 In August 2012, Boren coached the USA Deaf Volleyball team to a silver medal at the 2nd annual World Deaf Volleyball Championships in Sofia, Bulgaria.

-He was also the Co-Founder and Co-Director of the Elite Deaf Girls' Volleyball Summer Camp, a prestigious volleyball development program that is currently entering its 13th year.
+He was also the Co-Founder and Co-Director of the Elite Deaf Girls' Volleyball Summer Camp, a prestigious volleyball development program that is entering its 16th year.

 Boren expects his players to do as well off the court as they do on the court.
 "Student-athletes should live their dreams everyday.
 To accomplish this, I encourage student-athletes to develop a strong sense of confidence and to believe in themselves.
 This establishes the foundation which empowers them to develop a goal attainment plan and achieve their dreams."